hpe-storage/python-3parclient/docs/index.rst

 .. todo:: create the bug tracker

-All issues should be reported (and can be tracked / voted for / commented on) at the main `HP3PARClient  JIRA bug tracker
+All issues should be reported (and can be tracked / voted for / commented on) at the main `github issues
-<http://jira.mongodb.org/browse/PYTHON>`_, in the "3PAR Python Driver"
+<https://github.com/WaltHP/python-3parclient/issues>`_, in the "3PAR Python Driver"
 project.

 Changes